tendermint/tendermint/spec/blocksync/communication.md

 3. Handle block sync channel messages
 4. Process peer updates

 The pool routine picks out blocks form the block pool and processes them.
 It also checks whether we should switch to consensus if we are caught up.
 ToDo - change wording (Remove we, discuss whether the pool routing should be the one checking the condition for consensus).

+Process peer updates is in fact sending a response to a peer requesting our status update.

 ### Communication channels